A Look at Intimate Partner Violence (IPV)

 It’s Big in Texas

-Here in Texas, the issue is even more severe.
+In Lifeologie's home state of Texas, the issue is even more severe.
 Statistics from previous years show that 34.5% of Texas women and 35.1% of Texas men experience intimate partner physical violence, intimate partner rape and/or intimate partner stalking in their lifetimes.
 That’s more than a third of all Texas citizens!

-Sadly, the COVID-19 epidemic has only made situations worse for many IPV survivors across the world.
+Sadly, the COVID-19 epidemic only made situations worse for many IPV survivors across the world.
 When China first went into full lockdown to combat the spread of the virus, people who called their abuse support lines were told “We can come to your place after the crisis.”
 In Spain, the emergency number for domestic violence received 18% more calls in the first two weeks of lockdown than in the same period a month earlier.
 In France, the French police reported a nationwide spike of about 30% in domestic violence.
 In Great Britain, some regions experienced abuse reports rising by about 20% in just the first week of lockdown.
 Due to the risk of spreading the infection, many shelters around the world were no longer able to take in IPV survivors.
 Italy, Spain, France and Great Britain all passed ordinances to repurpose empty hotel rooms into makeshift shelters for those that need to get out of their violent homes.
 In the U.S., we saw similar spikes in reports all over the country.

 When Isolation Becomes a Weapon

-Here in Dallas, we have several resources for survivors in the community:
+Dallas has several resources for survivors in the community:

 Genesis Women’s Shelter & Support